Brad Wilkerson

-Stephen Bradley Wilkerson (born June 1, 1977) is an American former professional baseball outfielder and first baseman in Major League Baseball (MLB) for eight seasons.
-He is the assistant hitting coach for the New York Yankees of MLB.
+Stephen Bradley Wilkerson (born June 1, 1977) is an American former professional baseball outfielder and first baseman who played eight seasons in Major League Baseball (MLB).

 Wilkerson played college baseball for the University of Florida, and was selected by the Montreal Expos in the first round of the 1998 MLB draft.
 During his major league career, Wilkerson played for the Montreal Expos / Washington Nationals, Boston Red Sox, Texas Rangers, Seattle Mariners, and Toronto Blue Jays.
+He also won a gold medal in the 2000 Olympics with the United States.

+Wilkerson became a coach after retiring as a player.
+He is currently the associate head coach of the North Florida Ospreys.
+He served as an assistant hitting coach for the New York Yankees in 2023.

 Early years

-Wilkerson was born in Owensboro, Kentucky, where he attended and played baseball at Apollo High School.
-Wilkerson played for the US national junior baseball team in 1995.
-He was the most valuable player (MVP) of the World Junior Baseball Championship, pitching a three-hit shutout against Taiwan in the gold medal game, hitting .360, and leading Team USA with three home runs and eight runs batted in (RBI) for the tournament.
+Wilkerson attended and played baseball at Apollo High School.
+He also played for the U.S. national under-18 team in 1995.
+He was the most valuable player of the World Junior Baseball Championship, pitching a three-hit shutout against Taiwan in the gold medal game, hitting .360, and leading Team USA with three home runs and eight runs batted in (RBI) for the tournament.